nathira-cpu/tasks/README.md

-Download the zip folder and extract the folder. run the index file.
+Download the zip folder
+Extract the folder.